Amulya-coder/Amulya-coder/README.md

 - 🎓 I'm a Graduate student in Computer Science and Engineering from VIT Bhopal University 2023.
 - 💡  I like to explore new technologies and develop software solutions and quick hacks.
-- 🌱 I love to work on open-source projects and currently focused in the exciting field of Web development and Data Analysis.
+- 🌱 I love to work on open-source projects and currently focused in the exciting field of Web development and Data Analytics.
 - ✍ I'm currently learning about Python, react and redux.
 ### 🌱 What have I done?